Water Heater Anode Rods 101: What They Are, Types & How They Work

 How Often Should an Anode Rod Be Checked?

 Anode Rods should be checked on an annual basis.
-Manufacturers often recommend annual anode rod checks as part of the annual preventative maintenance, but heaters operating on well water will likely need additional attention.
+Manufacturers often recommend a minimum annual anode rod check as part of annual

 How Do I Know When to Change My Anode Rod?